anzzu6033-oss/Anjana-Karki-File/README.md

 # Anjana-Karki-File
-This is my first Github repository.
+This is my first Git repository.
+Auther - Anjana Karki